Prof. Vincent HUGEL

 This laboratory was created officially in Dec.
 2014 and was recognized as a research hosting team by the Ministry in June 2015.
 Within this context, I worked to kick-start a research activity in the field of marine robotics, in partnership with companies and institutes located in the region.

 The main topic that I put forward deals with mobility and autonomy of marine, underwater and terrestrial robots, with the mid-term objective to design and build innovative amphibious systems.
-My research activities cover the design of innovative mechatronic systems in terms of mobility, and the development of autonomous behaviors for robotic applications.
+My research activities cover the design of innovative mechatronic systems in terms of mobility, the development of autonomous behaviors for robotic applications, and the generation of robotic trajectories for additive manufacturing.

 Thesis supervision